CloudLabsAI-Azure/Revolutionizing_Employee_Experiences_with_Microsoft_VIVA/Labs/Day-01.md

     - Take a moment to click on each recommendation and note how Viva helps you take immediate action (e.g., reschedule or shorten a meeting).

 ## Task 3: Configure Manager Insights for a Team

+In this task, you will configure and access Manager Insights to analyze collaboration patterns, after-hours work, and team wellbeing trends.

 - If you are logged in with manager permissions:
   - Navigate to the **Manager view** in Viva Insights.